swcarpentry/python-novice-gapminder/_episodes/16-writing-functions.md

 > {: .language-python}
 >
 >
-> The simplified program follows.
-What function definition will make it functional?
+> The if-block that classifies the eggs might be useful in other situations,
+> so to avoid repeating it, we could fold it into a function, `get_egg_label()`.
+> Revising the program to use the function would give us this:
 >
 > ~~~
 > # revised version